Arizona in Orvieto

 - UA Faculty-led

-Arizona in Italy is one of the most popular study abroad programs, taught by UA faculty in the beautiful, quaint town of Orvieto, located just one hour from Rome.
-Students may enrich their studies in a variety of courses including: Classics, Italian, Art, Art History, Communication, Psychology, Journalism, English, and Architecture.
+Arizona in Orvieto is one of the most popular study abroad programs, taught by UA faculty in the beautiful, quaint town of Orvieto, located just one hour from Rome.
+Students may enrich their studies in a variety of courses including: Classics, Italian, Art, Art History, Communication, Psychology, Journalism, English, Music, and Architecture.

 During the semester, courses are offered in Classics, Communication, Archaeology, Psychology, Art History, and Italian.
 In the summer, the following subjects are also offered: Studio Art, Photojournalism, Information Resources, eSociety, and English.
 Courses from other UA departments are occasionally added.
-Please see the Arizona in Italy website for the most current course listings.
+Please see the Arizona in Orvieto website for the most current course listings.